 - Caustic solutions

-Aqueous cleaner chemistries are typically diluted to 5-25% concentration in water, and, unlike many solvents, there are no exposure limits set because no harmful vapor is emitted from the aqueous parts washer solution on evaporation.
+Aqueous cleaner chemistries are typically diluted to 5-25% concentration in water, and, unlike many solvents, there are no exposure limits set because no harmful vapor is emitted from the aqueous parts cleaner solution on evaporation.

 Check out this case study for a comparison of aqueous cleaners vs. solvent cleaning for an aerospace manufacturer.
 Aqueous cleaning allowed this manufacturer to transition away from the hazards of nPB (n-propyl bromide) solvent cleaning for aerospace parts, to a safer aqueous parts washer solution.